-New Year Tip is on the floor- If you can’t be at Puerta del Sol on New Year’s Eve or want to be there twice, on 30 December there’ll be a rehearsal – same time (midnight), same place.
+New Year Tips - If you can’t be at Puerta del Sol to savor the New Year's Eve in Spanish style or want to be there twice, on 30 December there’ll be a rehearsal – same time (midnight), same place.

 Location: Plaza de la Puerta del Sol, Madrid, Comunidad de Madrid 28013

 Did you know- There are several theories that explain the origin of this grape-eating tradition, but the most popular one dates back to 1909, a year in which wine producers from Levante had so much surplus grapes that they decided to give them away to citizens.
 They claimed that eating this fruit berry on New Year’s Eve in Spain would bring them good luck, and so, over a hundred years later, this custom is still followed by all households in the country.

 Suggested Read: Phenomenal Places To Celebrate New year in London